annotell/public-docs/docs-src/docs/kognic-io/pre_annotations.md

 - Cuboid (`cuboid`)
 - 2D bounding box (`bbox`)

 Note that all geometries should be specified under frames rather than in the root of the pre-annotation.
+3D geometries should be expressed in the lidar coordinate system in the single-lidar case but in the reference coordinate system in the multi-lidar case.
+2D geometries should be expressed in pixel coordinates.
+See [coordinate systems](calibrations.md) for more information.

 ### Attributes